Register Today for the 2023 Advocate Leadership Summit – May 6-8, 2023

 disparitiesRACIAL DISPARITIES

-Despite a similar incidence, mortality from breast cancer among black women is 41% higher compared with white women.
-(ACS, 2022)
+Despite a similar incidence, mortality from breast cancer among Black women is 41% higher compared with White women.
+(Siegel et al., 2024; ACS, 2022)

 RECURRENCE